Chris Froome to make Israel Start-Up Nation debut at Vuelta a San Juan – VeloNews.com

 “This race will mark the beginning of a much-anticipated new chapter of my career,” Froome said in a team statement Wednesday.
 “I look forward to racing with my new teammates and getting the ball rolling on the adventure that lies ahead.”

 The team is not expecting Froome to be taking victory at the race, last year won by Remco Evenepoel.
-Instead, the 35-year-old will be continuing to rebuild form for his Tour de France goal as he continues to come back from his devastating injury last summer.
+Instead, the 35-year-old will be continuing to rebuild form for his Tour de France goal as he continues to come back from his devastating injury in June 2019.

 “He [Froome] is not going to Argentina to win the race,” said team sports director Rik Verbrugghe.
 “We see it as a perfect opportunity for Chris to start the building process towards the peak of the season down the road.”